-In contrast to studies elsewhere (e.g., Boreal Shield, Carignan et al. 2000), export of cations remained unchanged less than a year following the fire in these calcium bicarbonate dominated streams (Figure 3).
+In contrast to studies elsewhere (e.g., Boreal Shield, Carignan et al. 2000), export of cations remained unchanged following the fire in these calcium bicarbonate dominated streams (Figure 3).
 Further, dominant ion concentrations remain stable, increasing slightly during the arid periods (data not shown).
-There is no evidence of increased export of cations from the burnt watershed.
+There is no evidence of increased export of cations from the burned watershed.
 Rather, dominant cations were relatively low in Sakwatamau River relative to Two Creek following the fire (Figure 3).